 Andrey Maslov, analyst, FINAM Group

-The EUR / USD rate continues to rise after breaking through the resistance level at 1.1800 and is trading at the level of 1.1876.
-Stochastic lines are heading towards the overbought zone, which still indicates a favorable buy situation in the short term.
-The nearest resistance is at 1.1900.
+The EUR / USD rate continues to decline, breaking through the support line at 1.1800 and is trading at the level of 1.1744.
+Stochastic lines are in a strongly oversold zone, which indicates a limited downside potential for the instrument in the short term.

 This information is not investment advice.